gazebosim/docs/contributing.md

         # Fix conflicts
         git commit -sam"Backport from N to M"
         # Open pull request
-        # Do not squash, rebase
+        # Do not squash, rebase instead

 ## Writing Tests